neperiana/neperiana.github.io/_posts/2021-10-08-Mapping-green-spaces.md

 source: https://github.com/neperiana/data-science-projects/blob/mapping-green-areas/mapping_urban_green_areas/mapping_mcr_green_spaces.ipynb
 ---

-The benefits of having public green areas around when living in a densily populated city are many, from encouraging exercise or providing spaces for socializing to decreasing noise and air pollution.
+The benefits of having public green areas around when living in a densely populated city are many, from encouraging exercise or providing spaces for socializing to decreasing noise and air pollution.

-I aim to map public green areas in Manchester and how they distribute according to it population.
-Fields in Trust have done an amazing job at mapping the whole of the UK and stablishing their [green-space-index](https://www.fieldsintrust.org/green-space-index), but I aim to have my own go at running an spatial analysis using python and geopandas.
+I aim to map public green areas in Manchester and how they distribute according to their population.
+Fields in Trust have done an amazing job at mapping the whole of the UK and establishing their [green-space index](https://www.fieldsintrust.org/green-space-index), but I aim to have my own go at running a spatial analysis using python and geoPandas.

 ### GIS and spatial analysis
 GIS stands for Geographic Information System and it is a spatial system that enables the creation, management, analysis and mapping of all types of data.
-GIS allows to understand information within their geographic context, being able to spot geographical patterns, which would be very defficult to spot without the aid of a map.
+GIS allows to understand information within their geographic context, being able to spot geographical patterns, which would be very difficult to spot without the aid of a map.
 This type of analysis is called spatial analysis, and it is commonly used across many industries to discover patterns, incidents and coordinate spatial resources.

 There are a few main concepts that is perhaps best to tackle first: